-Ankle Sprains Treatment in Paramount, Huntington Beach, Long Beach, CA
+Ankle Sprains Treatment in Downtown Long Beach, Bixby Knolls Long Beach, Paramount, CA

 Treatments are available for ankle sprains.
 Call our team of medical professionals today at Reddy Urgent Care or visit us online.
-We accept walk-ins in Downtown Long Beach CA, Bixby Knolls Long Beach CA, Huntington Beach CA, and Paramount CA.
+We accept walk-ins in Downtown Long Beach CA, Bixby Knolls Long Beach CA, and Paramount CA.

 Table of Contents: